 Extras: Kayak racks behind restroom.
 Hiking trails.
 Picnic area

-Special Considerations: Persons under 18 years of age must be accompanied by an adult for overnight camping privileges.
+Special Considerations: San Juan Park, Odlin, and Shaw are operating at limited capacity in 2020 until further notice due to COVID.
+Prospective campers please call ahead to verify availability.
+Persons under 18 years of age must be accompanied by an adult for overnight camping privileges.
 Sites are bordered by private property.

 Natural History: Low Island, a short distance offshore, is one of 83 San Juan Islands National Wildlife Refuge islands.
 Black oystercatchers, rhinoceros auklets, glaucous-winged gulls, cormorants, pigeon guillemots, and tufted puffins are a few of the species enjoying the protection of the Refuge.
 Stay 200 yards away.